Two of my grandchildren and I rode to the Belle Mont Mansion in Tuscumbia for the Plantation Christmas Event.

 Completed by 1839, this Greek Revival Structure was under construction for several years.
 On November 18, 1838, Alabama's 2nd Governor, Thomas Bibb, and his wife Pamela deeded this property to William K. Adams, Monroe F. Moses, and, on November 18, trustees of the Cumberland Presbyterian Church.
 This denomination retained the title but, over the years, permitted the Baptists and Methodists to meet here.

-Outstanding religious leaders who preached here were Cumberland Presbyterian "Father" Robert Donnell, the early leader, and Constantine Blackmon Sanders, the "X+Y=Z Preacher," as well as Methodist Clare Purcell, later Bishop of North Ala., West Fla. and Central Conferences.
+Outstanding religious leaders who preached here included Cumberland Presbyterian "Father" Robert Donnell, the early leader, and Constantine Blackmon Sanders, known as the "X+Y=Z Preacher," as well as Methodist Clare Purcell, later Bishop of the North Alabama, West Florida, and Central Conferences.

 National Register of Historic Places Mooresville Historic District 4/13/72